SectorLabs/django-postgres-extra/README.md

 * **Conflict handling (atomic upsert)**

-    Add support for PostgreSQL's `ON CONFLICT` syntax for inserts.
+    Adds support for PostgreSQL's `ON CONFLICT` syntax for inserts.
 Supports `DO UPDATE` and `DO NOTHING`.
 Single statement, atomic and concurrency safe upserts.
 Supports conditional updates as well.

 * **Table partitioning**

-    Add support for PostgreSQL 11.x declarative table partitioning.
+    Adds support for PostgreSQL 11.x declarative table partitioning.
 Fully integrated into Django migrations.
 Supports all types of partitioning.
 Includes a command to automatically create time-based partitions.

 * **Locking models & tables**